 Sexual Exploitation of Children: The penalty for statutory rape is 15 years' imprisonment, the same as for rape in general.
-The law bans slavery and servitude with a maximum of 12 years' imprisonment and trafficking in persons for the purpose of slavery and servitude with a maximum of six years.
-As of September, authorities identified 14 possible survivors of child sexual abuse.
+The law bans slavery and servitude with a maximum of 12 years' imprisonment.
+It also prohibits trafficking in persons for the purpose of slavery and servitude with a maximum of six years'